 And just like that, the direction of our conversation shifted, and my client began excitedly discussing new possibilities.
 The right question made all the difference.

 How do we look at a situation from a new perspective and ask different questions?
 It doesn’t come naturally to most of us.
-Even outside of crises, most people only ask about 25% of the questions available to them—we get lodged in a particular mental mold.
-But before we discuss how to break out of that mold and tap into the 75% of questions we aren’t asking, let’s first start with the basics: As a leader, are you sure you’re asking enough questions in the first place?
+Even outside of a crisis, most people only use about 25% of the questions available to them.
+We get stuck in a mental mold.
+Before we talk about how to break out of it and tap into the other 75%, let’s start with the basics: As a leader, are you even asking enough questions?

-Why Great Leaders Ask More Questions Than They Answer
+Why Great Leaders Ask More Than They Answer

 The paradox of leadership is that the reasons why people get promoted into leadership roles are different from the reasons that they succeed as leaders.
 People get promoted for having good answers.
 But once they take the helm, what distinguishes good from bad leaders is not whether they have the answers, but how often they ask questions.
 In fact, I would go so far as to say that there is never a situation in which leaders shouldn’t ask questions.